rusenask/mirage/README.md

     $ sudo service mongod start
     $ sudo service redis-server start

+You can start Stubo from your env root dir:

+    $ cd ../env

 Active your virtual python env:

-    $ source ./env/bin/activate
+    $ source ./bin/activate

-You can start Stubo from your env root dir:

-    $ cd env

-Note you need to create a log dir under the dir you call stubo from:
+Note you need to create a log & etc dirs under the dir you call stubo from:

     (first run only)
-    $ mkdir log
+    $ mkdir log etc
+    $ cp ../stubo-app/dev.ini etc
     $ create_tracker_collection

     $ stubo